 Where to Eat

 Halcyon Flavors From the Earth– This restaurant is located in the Mint Uptown Museum and incorporates natural elements into the decor and as much locally sourced ingredients as possible.
 The menu changes seasonally but has mostly regional fare, including shrimp and grits, game and fresh salads.
 500 South Tryon Street, (704) 910-0865

 Amelie’s French Bakery– For a quick lunch or pastry to go, visit one of Amelie’s locations around town, including the original in NoDa.
-House made soups and sandwiches are the main draw, best enjoyed in no rush with a cup of coffee.
+House-made soups and sandwiches are the main draws, best enjoyed in no rush with a cup of coffee.
 Take a turnover or danish to go for later.
 2424 North Davidson Street, (704) 376-1781

-Queen City Q– I sampled the “Q” from their food truck, but you can also visit their restaurant for what’s been voted the city’s best barbecue.
-They fuse the western and eastern North Carolina BBQ styles with those from South Carolina for a unique flavor.
+Queen City Q– The city’s best barbecue fuses the western and eastern North Carolina BBQ styles with those from South Carolina for a unique flavor.
 Get the pulled pork, which is smoked for 16 hours.
 225 East 6th Street, (704) 334-8437

 Where to Sleep